atuannguyen/atuannguyen.github.io/_pages/about.md

 My research interests include (but not limited to) Representation Learning, Domain Adaptation/Generalization, Robustness, Transferability of Robustness, and Privacy-Preserving Machine Learning methods.

-My CV is available upon request.
+My (might-be-outdated) resume is available <a href="assets/resume.pdf">here</a>.

-Also, I am always interested in internship and collaboration opportunities.
-Please reach out to me via email: tuan at robots dot ox dot ac dot uk
+You can reach out to me via email: a.tuan.nguyen at outlook.com